Griffmatt/MovieMania2/README.md

 * [Author](#author)

 ## Overview
 I have learned a lot since complting the original application, so i am going back to see how and hwere i can make improvments.
 Some of the main things i am focusing on are making the code more maintanable, readable, reusable, and accessible.
-You can view the [Plan](#plan) below to see how i plan to do these certain things, aswell as features i will be workign on in the future and different ways i have already improved the application.
+You can view the [Plan](#plan) below to see how i plan to do these certain things, aswell as features i will be working on in the future and different ways i have already improved the application.

 ## Plan